Cosmology 101 Items',

 image shows the same simple lens diagram shown before.

-at about one frame every 3 seconds.
+focal length of the objective.
 The legend below explains each image in the

 The animation sequence is as follows:

 1) Basic objective and focal point